-The members of the full time faculty constitute a pool of potential DDA Thesis Advisors.
-When a Thesis Candidate advances into Thesis, the candidate is required to find a suitable Thesis Advisor among those scheduled to conduct Thesis I. The pairing of Thesis Candidates with Thesis Advisors is to be achieved by mutual consent.
-If this is not done, an Advisor will be assigned by the Chair.

-After the Thesis proposal is approved, Thesis candidates must approach the Thesis Advisor of their preference and request permission to undertake the Thesis process with this Advisor.
-Confirmation of the Advisor's approval must be sent via email from the Thesis Advisor to the department Chair and Assistant Chair for registration approval.
+The members of the full time faculty constitute the pool of potential DDA Thesis Advisors.
+When a Thesis Candidate is approved to advance into Thesis, the candidate is required to find a suitable Thesis Advisor among those scheduled to conduct Thesis I. Thesis candidates must approach the Thesis Advisor of their preference and request permission to undertake the Thesis process with this Advisor.
+Confirmation of the advisor's approval must be sent via email from the Thesis Advisor to the department Chair and Assistant Chair for registration approval.
+If a successful Thesis candidate and Advisor pairing is not reached through this process, an Advisor will be assigned to the student by the department Chair.